 - (c) After completion of survey, the State/ UT Government will decide whether it can establish new Sr Citizen Home itself in Gap Districts or for incapacitate SrCHs.
 Where the State Govt Panchayati Raj Institutions (PRIs)/ Urban Local Bodies (ULBs) are willing to start the institution themselves, they shall intimate the same to Central Government along with their timelines in detail for starting of the institution along with the location details.
 In all these cases, the funds for running of the institution would be released to the State Govt.
 Further, if Govt / UT administration can provide land and building of sufficient infra facilities, free of cost to NGOs/Trust/etc then the same shall be mentioned in E-anudaan Portal so that notification can be issued accordingly for calling applications from implementing agencies (IAs) for such cases.
 In such cases, as building is owned by the State Government /UTs so rental will not paid to IAs.
-Only GIA for maintenance charges shall be released. - (d) The Central Ministry of Social Justice and Empowerment will approve these newly recommended districts (both gap districts and districts of having insufficient capacity SrCHs) for assistance under NAPSrC, subject to availability of funds in the Scheme.
+Only GIA for maintenance charges shall be released. - (d)The Central Ministry of Social Justice and Empowerment will approve these newly recommended districts (both gap districts and districts of having insufficient capacity SrCHs) for assistance under NAPSrC, subject to availability of funds in the Scheme.
 All proposals for Gap Districts will be approved subject to fulfilment of the guidelines/ conditions of the Scheme.
-Each case will be decided and approval / non-approval will be conveyed as case may be through E-anudaan portal with the same acknowledgement /ID number as received from the State Governments/ UT Administrations. - (e) In case(s) where the State Governments / UT Administrations /Local bodies are unable to establish the Home on its own, it will be recorded in the E-anudaan portal.
+Each case will be decided and approval / non-approval will be conveyed as case may be through E-anudaan portal with the same acknowledgement /ID number as received from the State Governments/ UT Administrations. - (e)In case(s) where the State Governments / UT Administrations /Local bodies are unable to establish the Home on its own, it will be recorded in the E-anudaan portal.
 In all these cases, applications will be called through open notification and through E-anudaan portal also.
 Notification in this regard shall be published by the Central Govt with wide publicity by 30th April with window for applications open till 30th May. - (f) The selection of the agency for setting up the SrCH shall be decided by a selection committee at the State / UT Government level.
-The selection committee shall have

-- (5) members: (i) Secy/Principal Secretary in charge of Sr.Citizen welfare Chairman (ii) Director at UT/State level in the Department dealing with welfare work for Sr.Citizens (iii) Representative of Internal Finance of the Sr Citizen Department of the State/UT (iv) The State Coordinator of PMU of the Ministry Convenor (iv) (v) An expert /reputed social worker in the field of elderly care. - (g) The selection shall be based on the physical inspection of the project being run by the applicants by the PMU of the Central Ministry and of the District Administration.
+The selection committee shall have (5) members:) Secy/Principal Secretary in charge of Sr. Citizen welfare - Chairman (ii) Director at UT/State level in the Department dealing with welfare work for Sr. Citizens (iii) Representative of Internal Finance of the Sr Citizen Department of the State/UT (iv) An expert /reputed social worker in the field of elderly care.
+In this regard, the State Coordinator of Project Monitoring Unit (PMU) of the Government of India shall continue to coordinate with the State/UT Government.

+(g)All new applications, received in response to the call-for-proposals for providing grant-in-aid for Senior citizen homes, and satisfying all the eligibility criteria, will be assessed by virtual or physical inspection by the PMU or the District authorities.
+This would involve assessing the performance of the senior citizen home being run by the applicant either in that district or elsewhere.
+Based on the inspection report, Selection / Screening committee will recommend either acceptance or rejection of the application.
 It must be ensured that those agencies which are already in the elderly care segment and carrying good reputation and credibility are selected.

-The agencies will be selected in the following order of preference: - i) Self Help Groups of the senior citizens - ii) CSR Foundations/ Charities which are already in the field of elderly care. - iii) Start-ups in the segment of elderly care - iv) NGOs/Trust who are operating in the elderly care segment.
+The agencies will be selected in the following order of preference:

+- i) Self Help Groups of the senior citizens - ii) CSR Foundations/ Charities which are already in the field of elderly care. - iii) Start-ups in the segment of elderly care - iv) NGOs/Trust who are operating in the elderly care segment.